jinseikenai/glomeruli_detection/README.md

 1. dependencies

-    我々の糸球体検出付プログラムでは以下のライブラリを用いています。以下のライブラリをインストールしてください。Our Glomeruli Detection Programs depends on the following libraries:
+    Our glomeruli detection programs depends on the following libraries.
+Please install the following libraries.

     * [OpenSlide](https://openslide.org/)